Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

 Normally, you get a [tax ID](/glossary/Steueridentifikationsnummer) after you [register your address](/glossary/Anmeldung) for the first time.
 If you can't register your address, but you still need a tax ID, fill this form and send it to the *[[Finanzamt]]*.

 **This form is not reliable.** You might not receive your tax ID.
 It might be sent to your address in another country.
-It might be sent to your employer.
+It might be sent to your employer.[^3]

 If you already did your *[[Anmeldung]]*, you don't need this form.
 You can wait for your tax ID or [request it again](/guides/german-tax-id-steuernummer#how-to-get-your-tax-id).